open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 > Do you share testing data on GitHub, or was it is merely about the device itself?

 {{< expand "Show answer">}}
 The hardware and software, that I'm sharing and testing: they were from different projects.
 We were applying for funding to do data about open science hardware and data publishing, but this was not funded.
-I don’t share much testing data.
+I don’t have much testing data.

 In the GitHub repository is sometimes a folder with measurements I did.
 Usually, they're a bit cryptic and not very well documented, to be honest.